qucontrol/krotov/docs/grape_crab.rst

 GRAPE is included in QuTiP, see the `section on Quantum Optimal Control in the QuTiP docs`_.
 It is used via the :func:`qutip.control.pulseoptim.optimize_pulse` function.

-This function has some limitations compared to the :func:`.optimized_pulses` provided by the Krotov package.
+This function has some limitations compared to the :func:`.optimize_pulses` provided by the Krotov package.
 Most importantly:

-* QuTiP's GRAPE implementation only allows for a single control field (hence *"pulse"*, instead of *"pulses"* in :func:`.optimized_pulses`)
+* QuTiP's GRAPE implementation only allows for a single control field (hence *"pulse"*, instead of *"pulses"* in :func:`.optimize_pulses`)
 * The optimization for multiple simultaneous objectives in GRAPE is limited to optimizing a quantum gate.
 Other uses of parallel objectives, such as optimizing for robustness, is not available.
 * The GRAPE implementation does not allow for an arbitrary guess-pulse.
 Guess pulses can only be chosen from a specific set of options (including "random")
 * There are only fixed number of choices for choosing a method for time-propagation.
 Supplying a problem-specific propagator is not possible.
-* The optimized pulses are defined on the intervals of the time grid, which does not fit in with other parts of QuTiP, specifically :func:`qutip.mesolve`.
+* The optimized pulses are defined on the intervals of the time grid, which does not fit in with other parts of QuTiP, specifically :func:`qutip.mesolve.mesolve`.

 All of these are restrictions of the implementation, not of the underlying method.